ColasGael/cs231n-assignments-spring19/README.md

 * Assignment 3: http://cs231n.github.io/assignments2019/assignment3

 ## Course content
-If you want to learn the theory behind these assignments, you can find the course notes on the [CS231n website] (http://cs231n.github.io/).
+If you want to learn the theory behind these assignments, you can find the course notes on the [CS231n website](http://cs231n.github.io/).

 You can also watch the lecture videos from the Spring 2017 offering of this course on [YouTube](https://www.youtube.com/watch?v=vT1JzLTH4G4&list=PL3FW7Lu3i5JvHM8ljYj-zLfQRF3EO8sYv)